sami-alaloosi/web-module-challenge-scope-and-closure/README.md

   var a = b = 3;
 })();
 console.log("a defined? " + (typeof a !== 'undefined'));
-console.log("b defined? " + (typeof b !== 'undefined'));
+a in undefined; you can only use a inside the function scope. console.log("b defined? " + (typeof b !== 'undefined'));
+b = 3; you can use b anywhere in your code (b is defined in the global scope)
 ```

 2. Write a function that would allow you to do this using a closure.
 (This is another interview question we've seen before - when you're ready for answers, view an explanation [here](https://www.coderbyte.com/algorithm/3-common-javascript-closure-questions)).